LaxarJS/laxar/README.md

 # LaxarJS

-> _Middleware for your web client:_ Create maintainable AngularJS applications from small, isolated parts.
+> _Middleware for your web client:_ Create maintainable applications from small, isolated parts.

 ## Why LaxarJS?